tkuye/numGPT/README.md

 ## Contributing
 Please create a pull request if you'd like to contribute to this project.
 I'm a busy student but I'll be sure to review it as soon as possible!

+## Todo
+Write clear unit tests for each module (right now each module just has testing code when ran independently.)